 The Weibull Distribution is a probability distribution that is frequently used in engineering.

 where x is the independent variable, α is the shape parameter, and β is the scale parameter.The Weibull Distribution is explained in detail on the Wikipedia Weibull Distribution Page

 The Excel WEIBULL.DIST function calculates the Weibull Probability Density Function or the Weibull Cumulative Distribution Function for a supplied set of parameters.

-The format of the Weibull.Dist function is:
+The syntax of the Weibull.Dist function is:

-|x||-||The value at which the function is to be calculated (must be ≥ 0)|
+|x||-||The value at which the function is to be calculated (must be ≥ 0).|

-|alpha||-||The Shape parameter to the distribution (must be > 0)|
+|alpha||-||The Shape parameter to the distribution (must be > 0).|

-|beta||-||The Scale parameter to the distribution (must be > 0)|
+|beta||-||The Scale parameter to the distribution (must be > 0).|

 |cumulative||-||A logical argument which denotes the type of distribution to be used;|

-The chart on the right shows the Weibull Probability Density Function with the shape parameter, α = 3 and the scale parameter, β = 1.
+The above chart on the right shows the Weibull Probability Density Function with the shape parameter, α = 3 and the scale parameter, β = 1.

-If you want to calculate the value of this function at x = 1, this can be done with the Weibull.Dist function, as follows:
+If you want to calculate the value of this function at x = 1, this can be done with the Excel Weibull.Dist function, as follows:

 The Excel Weibull.Dist function is described further on the Microsoft Office website.

 If you get an error from the Excel Weibull.Dist function this is likely to be one of the following:

-|#VALUE!||-||Occurs when either of the supplied alpha or beta arguments are non-numeric|
+|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|